Who Are You?

 adapted from Henry Grayson, Mindful Loving

-This is a true story.
-It happened in Bangkok in 1955.
-The statue is three meters tall and weighs over five tons.
-It is the largest solid gold statue in the world and is valued at two hundred million dollars.
-It is believed to be 900 years old.
-The clay was about 8 inches thick.
+The Golden Buddha is believed to be 900 years old.
+The clay was eight to twelve inches thick.
 Historians theorize that when the Burmese army was about to invade Thailand (then called Siam), the monks covered the Buddha with clay in order to keep it from being looted.
 When the soldiers arrived, they left the clay Buddha but slaughtered all the monks.
-And so the secret was kept intact for over two hundred years.
+And so the Buddha kept its secret for over two hundred years.

 What are you made of?

-One's own self is well hidden from one's own self; of all mines of treasure, one's own is the last to be dug up.
+Of all mines of treasure, one's own is the last to be dug up.

 Nietzsche